How to tell your children about divorce and separation: seven top tips

 Link copied to clipboard

-There are always good ways of giving upsetting news.
+There are always good ways of giving upsetting news, like telling your children about your divorce or separation.
 Preparation on the part of parents makes things a lot easier for kids and starts the co-parenting relationship off on the right foot.

-To help you jump that first hurdle and face the conversation head-on, we've gathered some useful tips and insightful stories from separated parents and experts who have 'been there and done that' which may help you navigate this tricky part of the process.
+To help you jump that first hurdle and face the conversation head-on, we've gathered some useful tips and insightful stories from separated parents and experts who have 'been there and done that'.
+This may help you navigate this tricky part of the process.

 Tip 1.
 Tell your kids what's going on

-Saying nothing is rarely the best option but it's better to tell children once the decision to separate has been made (not when you are in the early stages of thinking about it) and when something is changing.
-Such as no longer spending time together as a family, the house going on the market and if one parent is moving out.
+It's better to tell children once the decision to separate has been made, not when you’re in the early stages of thinking about it.
+Let them know when something is changing, like spending less time together as a family, putting the house on the market, or one parent moving out.

 Tip 2.
 Know the difference between sad and bad